-A “hex” socket—short for “hexagonal”—is a socket that fits around a hexagonal (six sided) nut or bolt head.
-There are two types of hex sockets - six point and twelve point.
-The six-point hex socket has six points (angles) inside the bolt end, making a perfectly even hexagon.
-The twelve-point socket—also sometimes called a “double hex” or “bi-hex”—has twelve angles in the bolt end.
-The double hex is able to fit over a hexagonal bolt head in twice as many positions as the regular hex socket, and is therefore a good choice if you are working in a tight space.
+|There are two types of hex sockets — six-point and 12-point.
+The six-point hex socket has six points or angles inside the bolt end.
+The 12-point socket, also called a double-hex or bi-hex, has 12 angles in the bolt end.
+The double-hex is able to fit over a hexagonal bolt head in twice as many positions as the regular hex socket, so it's a good choice for working in tight spaces.

-The first and most noticeable difference between impact sockets and regular sockets is their color.
-Impact sockets have an industrial surface finish that makes them black, instead of the polished metal of other sockets.
-Impact sockets are made for power impact wrenches — a strong power tool with an inner rotating hammer that applies more strength and vibration when removing fasteners.
+|Impact sockets have an industrial, black surface finish.
+They are made for power impact wrenches — a strong power tool with an inner rotating hammer that applies more strength and vibration when removing fasteners.
 Impact sockets must have thicker walls and a non-corrosive finish to manage the extra power and vibration.

 |Spark Plug Sockets

-Spark plug sockets are just what they sound like—they are for removing or fitting a spark plug into an engine.
-Spark plug sockets are much longer than standard sockets.
-This type of socket will also frequently come with a rubber insert that prevents the spark plug from becoming damaged while the wrench is working.
+||As their name implies, spark plug sockets remove or fit a spark plug into an engine.
+Spark plug sockets are longer than standard sockets, and frequently come with a rubber insert that prevents the spark plug from becoming damaged while the wrench is working.

-||A socket bit is a hex socket with some kind of bit inside it.
-These bits are frequently screwdriver bits, though they also come in many less common types.
-Like other sockets, they have a square ratchet end where they attach to the ratchet tool.
-They frequently come in sets, and can be made to work with impact drivers as well as manual tools.
+||A socket bit is a hex socket with a bit inside.
+Socket bits are frequently screwdriver bits, but they also come in less common types.
+They have a square ratchet end where they attach to the ratchet tool.
+They frequently come in sets, and can work with impact drivers as well as manual tools.

-Sometimes the bolt head you are trying to get to won’t be in a very convenient place.
-In cases where you need to access a piece of hardware but can’t reach it because of an odd angle or because something is in the way, a universal joint may help.
-Universal joints have a ball-swivel that give it up to 360-degree turning action.
-This can help you get into those tight spots your regular sockets just can’t reach.
+||If you need to access a piece of hardware but can’t reach it because of an odd angle or obstruction, a flex socket, also called a universal adapter, may help.
+Flex sockets have a ball swivel that provides up to 360-degree turning action, allowing you to get into tight spots.

-A Note about Ratchets
+A Note About Ratchets